capactio/capact/docs/development/cluster-monitoring.md

 - [`jq`](https://stedolan.github.io/jq/download/) - most distributions have this in repositories
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/)

-You need to configure the `gcloud` CLI, so it's able to access `projectvoltron` project on GCP.
+You need to configure the `gcloud` CLI, so it's able to access `capact` project on GCP.
 You can follow [this](https://cloud.google.com/sdk/docs/authorizing) guide to configure it.

 ## Setup access to GKE cluster